Thinking About Using Diatomaceous Earth for Bed Bugs?

 • DE only kills bed bugs that walk through it, and it works slowly.

-• The dust can irritate your lungs and your pets’ lungs if you spread it around your home.
+• The dust can irritate your lungs and your pets’ lungs if it becomes airborne in your home.

-• “Food grade” does not mean safe to breathe.
+• “Food grade” does not mean it is safe to breathe every day.

 • If you do not know where bed bugs are hiding, you are mostly dusting at random.

-• A bed bug detection dog can find the real hot spots so you do not turn your home into a dust chamber.
+• A bed bug detection dog can help find true hot spots so you are not turning your home into a dust chamber.

-If you are in the DC area, the safest first step is detection, not dumping powder.
+Because of all this, if you are in the DC area, the safest first step is detection, not dumping powder everywhere.

 How Diatomaceous Earth Really Works